Friday, November 11, 2016

 “Merry Christmas!
-I’m keeping the peace,” the Heavenly Toy Soldier said, as he stood in the doorway of the most famous toy store in New York City, the Toymaker’s Shop.
+Keeping the peace!” the Friendly Toy Soldier said, as he stood in the doorway of the most famous toy store in New York City, the Toymaker’s Shop.
 He made sure that the customers in the store behaved and did not fight or quarrel with anyone.

-Although the Heavenly Toy Soldier, whose real name was Miles Osborne, dressed like a toy, he was a normal person.
-He lived in a New York City apartment in Brooklyn and took the subway to work every day in his red coat with gold buttons and embellishments, blue trousers, white sash, tall black hat, and black boots.
+He lived in a Brooklyn apartment and took the subway to work every day in his red coat with gold buttons and embellishments, blue trousers, white sash, tall black hat, and black boots.
 He loved his job as a security guard more than anything and was so proud to protect children as they shopped for toys, especially at Christmas.

 As the children pulled at his wool coat and toy gun with pellets, he yawned.
 He kept his real gun inside his jacket in case of emergencies.
 Thankfully, he never had to use it.
 Most military soldiers endured hardship in wars and faced battle with gunfire.
 On the contrary, he spent the day taking pictures with children and handing out candy to customers.
 Once a week, he presented the winner of the weekly ticket drawing with a free prize, which was usually the newest toy in the store, to make other customers want to buy it.